 The Imperial War Museum North is open every day of the week throughout the year (except at Christmas).
 Opening hours are 10 am to 5 pm (last admission at 4.30 pm).
 Entry to the museum is free.

 Bus services to the Imperial War Museum North include the X50 and the 50.

 The X50 bus runs from Piccadilly Gardens Bus Station in Manchester city centre to the Trafford Centre.
 Stops on the way include Deansgate Train Station, Old Trafford, and the Imperial War Museum North.

 The 50 service runs from the Parrs Wood Entertainment Centre in Didsbury to The Lowry.
-Stops on the way include the University of Manchester, Albert Square in Manchester city centre, Salford Central Train Station, and Salford Crescent Train Station.
+Stops on the way include the University of Manchester, Manchester city centre, Salford Central Train Station, and Salford Crescent Train Station.
 From The Lowry cross the footbridge to reach the museum.

 Visitors travelling to the Imperial War Museum North by car and using satellite navigation systems can use the postcode M17 1TZ.
 There’s a car park right next to the entrance (fees apply).
-Alternatively park at the Lowry Outlet Mall multi-storey car park (free parking with purchase).
+Alternatively park at the Quayside multi-storey car park.

 Hotels near Imperial War Museum North are listed at the end of this page.